AdobeDocs/experience-manager-65.en/help/forms/using/configure-adaptive-forms-cache.md

  1. Open the conf.d/httpd-dispatcher.conf or any other configuration file configured to load at runtime.

  1. Add the following code to your file and save it.
+It is a sample code modify it to suit your environment.

 ``` XML